Student Recruitment

 What to Expect

-Once you’ve requested a presentation, you will be contacted by our program representative to assist in booking and presenting to your class.
+Once you’ve requested a presentation, you will be contacted by a program representative to assist in booking and presenting to your class.
 Presentations are typically 30-45 minutes and can be adjusted to accommodate your scheduled class time.
 Presentations may include demonstrations, current RRC Polytech students, and other short activities to engage your students.

 Delivery Model